-Execution Plan Instantiation: For Filtered Scan we use a rule-based classifier, created using RIPPER [Coh96].
-We train RIPPER using a set of 500 useful documents and 1,500 not useful documents from the NYT95 data set.
-We also use 2,000 documents from the NYT95 data set as a training set to create the queries required by Automatic Query Generation.
-Finally, for Iterative Set Expansion, we construct the queries using the conjunction of the attributes of each tuple (e.g., tuple \( \psi typhus, Belize \) results in query [typhus AND Belize]).
+7.1.3 Execution Plan Instantiation.
+For Filtered Scan we use a rule-based classifier, created using RIPPER [Cohen 1996].
+We train RIPPER using a set of 500 useful documents and 1500 not useful documents from the NYT95 data set.
+We also use 2000 documents from the NYT95 data set as a training set to create the queries required by Automatic Query Generation.
+For Iterative Set Expansion, we construct the queries using the conjunction of the attributes of each tuple (e.g., tuple $\langle typhus, Belize \rangle$ results in query [typhus AND Belize]).
+Finally, for the query-based strategies, we use maxD = 100 as the upper limit for the maximum number of returned documents for a query.